Jonasdad/Terraform-executable-tutorial/tutorial/intro.md

 - The Terraform configuration files to deploy and manage the containers
 - Generating traffic to trigger Snort alerts and viewing them through the HTTP server

+## Why This Matters for DevOps
+This tutorial demonstrates core DevOps principles with Infrastructure as Code.
+I highlights automated deployment and teardown of environments, allowing for rapid iteration and testing.
+If anything goes wrong, you can simply edit the configuration files and redeploy.
+This approach minimizes human error and ensures consistency across different environments.
+It also showcases a real world use case for Terraform, which is a widely used tool in the industry.

 ## Intended Learning Outcomes
 By the end of this tutorial, you should be able to:
 - Understand the basics of Infrastructure as Code (IaC) and its benefits.